uos/rmcl/README.md

   print_corr_rate: False

   # adjust max distance dependend of the state of localization
+  # helps to continuously disregard objects that not exist in the map
   adaptive_max_dist: True # enable adaptive max dist

   # offset added to inital pose guess